 What we see now: “Private websites” didn’t quite happen.
 But Facebook, WhatsApp, Instagram, Snapchat, Line, Slack, and many other apps offer you a simple thanks to confining contact with groups large and little.

-No. 11: Personal assistants and the IoT
+Personal assistants and the IoT

 Dreams of getting our own personal assistant are not any longer flights of fancy our phones and watches do the work perfectly and that we do not have to pay someone a monthly stipend to answer our calls and balance our books gates predicted personal companions are going to be developed they’ll connect and sync all of your devices.